poudels14/llama2_rs_old/README.md

 # llama2 in Rust!

-This was derived from https://github.com/karpathy/llama2.c to run multi-threaded inference.
+## Moved this repo to https://github.com/poudels14/llama2_rs since this isn't a fork of the original and doesn't reflect the new commits made to llama.c for comparison.

-It's 3+ times faster to run inference using this Rust port than the original llama2.c.
+This was derived from https://github.com/karpathy/llama2.c to run multi-threaded inference in Rust.